Top

 AAA-rated bonds typically offer interest rates ranging between 7% to 10% pre-tax, depending on the tenure, issuer profile, and prevailing market conditions.
 Since these bonds are backed by companies with the highest creditworthiness, the returns are slightly lower compared to lower-rated or high-yield bonds—but what you gain is unmatched safety and predictable income.

-For conservative investors, these bonds are an attractive option to diversify a fixed-income portfolio while enjoying stable returns with minimal credit risk.
-Whether you're planning long-term wealth creation or simply looking for reliable passive income, AAA-rated bonds provide a compelling balance of safety, liquidity, and moderate returns.
+Whether you are planning long-term wealth creation or simply looking for reliable passive income, AAA-rated bonds provide a compelling balance of safety, liquidity, and moderate returns.

 Plan your investment journey with our calculator.